Workable/flask-log-request-id/README.md

 from flask_log_request_id import RequestID, RequestIDLogFilter

 def generic_add(a, b):
-    """Simple function to add two numbers that is not aware of the trace id""" logging.debug('Called generic_add({}, {})'.format(a, b))
+    """Simple function to add two numbers that is not aware of the request id""" logging.debug('Called generic_add({}, {})'.format(a, b))
     return a + b